neurosim/NeuroSim/README.md

 If you have logistic questions or comments on the model, please contact :man: [Prof. Shimeng Yu](mailto:shimeng.yu@ece.gatech.edu), and if you have technical questions or comments, please contact :man: [Junmo Lee](mailto:junmolee@gatech.edu) or :man: [James Read](mailto:jread6@gatech.edu) or :man: [Ming-Yen Lee](mailto:mlee838@gatech.edu)

 ## Recent Update
+:star2: [2024.10.25] Training version with the latest hardware evaluation is available.
+Check branch 2DTrainingV2.2 for more details.
+:star2: [2024.10.16] H3D version with the latest hardware evaluation is available.
+Check branch 3DInferenceV1.1/H3D for more details.
 :star2: [2024.10.10] M3D version with the latest hardware evaluation is available.
 Check branch 3DInferenceV1.1/M3D for more details.

 ## References related to this tool